• Skip to secondary menu

 Permutation Example

 For permutations, the order matters.
 Suppose we need to know the number of possibilities for a four-digit lock.
 There are 10 possible values, and we’re picking 4.
-Statisticians state this scenario as “10 choose 4” and denote it as 10P4, where P indicates we’re working with permutations.
+Statisticians state this scenario as “10 permute 4” and denote it as 10P4, where P indicates we’re working with permutations.
 For this scenario, how many permutations are there?

 That depends on whether we allow repeated values or not.
 Can the lock’s sequence use 1 1 2 3?
 Or can you only use each digit once?